likeabird43/ai-generated-mlpipeline-audit/README.md

 > Model performance is often determined by **how the problem is defined and evaluated**,
 > not by the underlying predictive signal.

 ---
+## Contribution

+While the individual failure modes of ML pipelines are known, this project contributes a structured empirical audit of AI-generated workflows.

+Specifically, it shows that:

+- evaluation design, label construction, and data distribution independently distort model performance
+- these failure modes consistently appear across different models (ChatGPT and Claude)
+- AI-generated pipelines can produce plausible but invalid workflows without detecting their own errors

+Rather than proposing a new model, this work provides a reproducible framework for auditing the reliability of AI-generated ML pipelines.

+---